ABC-iRobotics/ros_course_materials_en/docs/01_intro.md

     Microsoft Visual Studio also supports source code for ROS, this IDE can also be used during the semester.

+    **Launching Visual Studio Code (VSCode) on WSL**:

+    Install Visual Studio Code (if not already installed).
+Once installed, you can launch it from your **WSL terminal** by typing:

+    ```bash
+    code .
+    ```

+    This will open VSCode in the current directory, allowing you to edit your ROS 2 code directly.

+    **Install the WSL extension for VSCode**:

+    Open VSCode and go to the Extensions view (by clicking the Extensions icon in the left sidebar).
+Search for "Remote - WSL" and install the extension by Microsoft.
+This allows you to run and edit code directly in the WSL environment from within VSCode.

 ---

 !!! tip "Suggestion"